Nehrungisch

-Nehrungisch is a subdialect (Mundart) of Low Prussian, belonging to the Low German language variety.
-It was spoken in East Prussia and West Prussia, in the region around the Vistula Spit (Frische Nehrung) near Gdansk.
+Nehrungisch (Standard High German: Nehrungisch, Mundart der Danziger Nehrung or Mundart der Frischen Nehrung) is a subdialect of Low Prussian, belonging to the Low German language variety.
+It was spoken in East Prussia and West Prussia, in the region around the Vistula Spit (Frische Nehrung) near Danzig.
 The easternmost locality where this variety was spoken was Narmeln, and it was spoken from Narmeln to Krakau (Krakowiec).
-The dialect survives in Chortitza-Plautdietsch, a dialect of Low Prussian brought to Ukraine by migrants from the Vistula region.
-Nehrungisch shares features with Eastern Low Prussian.